G-Developerr/Olympus-Defense/README.md

 ## Features

-- **Campaign with 12 levels in 2 chapters.** Chapter 1 goes from Delphi to Mount Olympus.
-Chapter 2, *The Odyssey*, unlocks once Chapter 1 is cleared.
+- **Campaign with 30 levels in 5 chapters.** The Olympus campaign, *The Odyssey*, *The Argonauts*, *The Labours of Heracles* and *The Titanomachy*.
+Each chapter has its own world map and unlocks when the previous one is cleared.
 - **7 gods to build and upgrade.** Some are unlocked as you progress through the campaign.
 - **3 active powers:** Meteor, Wrath of Zeus and Boreas' Frost, cast directly onto the road.
-- **8 enemy types with their own mechanics.** Armored Talos, Medusa's petrifying gaze, the regenerating Hydra, and Cerberus, who enrages at half health.
+- **11 enemy types with their own mechanics.** Armored Talos, Medusa's petrifying gaze, the regenerating Hydra, Cerberus who enrages at half health, the fire-breathing Colchian Dragon, the near-invulnerable Nemean Lion, and Kronos, who summons Harpies mid-fight.
+- **Wave timer with early-call bonus.** Call the next wave early for extra gold.
+- **Upgrade gods up to level 3** from an in-world popup.
 - **4 difficulty levels and a 3-star rating** for every level.
 Progress is saved locally.
 - **Responsive layout** that fills any screen and switches to a side panel in mobile landscape.
+- **Installable PWA.** Add it to your home screen for fullscreen, landscape play that also works offline.
 - **Keyboard shortcuts:** `1`–`7` gods, `Q` `W` `E` powers, `Space` next wave, `P` pause.

 ## Screenshots